dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 else to appear better by comparison.
 What good does that do?
 A good team extracts value from the network: if a team is a graph where each member is a node, then a good team has a high, well distributed value received from each edge between the team members.
-That is, the team

 And I've found that time after time, I've missed out on opportunities to connect and learn from others around me because my words and